-- To make students understand and practice the techniques and tools of MOJO. - To practice reporting with a mobile phone - To make students create stories using mobile - To make students able to create vlogs and mobile documentaries. - To practice writing for the digital content.
+- To practice reporting with a mobile phone - To make students create stories using mobile - To make students able to create vlogs and mobile documentaries. - To practice writing for the digital content.

 The student will be assigned practical work related to the relevant contents of the above paper (CCJMC05).
 The Practical work carried out by the students is needed to be maintained in a record file which will be required during the assessment.